Lysimachia nummularia

 Lysimachia nummularia is a species of flowering plant in the primrose family Primulaceae.
 Its common names include moneywort, creeping jenny, herb twopence and twopenny grass.

 Description

 It is a vigorous, prostrate, evergreen perennial growing to 5 cm in height and spreading rapidly and indefinitely by stem-rooting.
 It has rounded leaves arranged in opposite pairs, and cup-shaped yellow flowers 2 cm in diameter, in summer.
 It is particularly associated with damp or even wet areas, though in cultivation it will tolerate drier conditions.
 It is hardy, surviving lows of -15 C (RHS H5).

 Distribution

 It is native to Europe, but has been introduced to North America, where it is considered an invasive species in some areas.
 It aggressively spreads in favorable conditions, such as low wet ground or near ponds.
-It is moderately difficult to remove by hand pulling.
-Any tiny piece left behind will regrow.
+It can be weeded by hand, if all stems and stem fragments are removed, to prevent the stems from rooting and regrowing.

 Etymology

 The Latin specific epithet nummularia means "like a coin", referring to the shape of the leaves; hence the common names, such as "moneywort", which also references coins.